Average Combined Sales and Use Tax Rate Hits Record High in 2010

 - The combined number of new and changed sales and use tax rates since 2003 is 5,407, an average of 676 per year.

 - Since 2003 there have been 1,934 new sales and use taxes, an average of 242 per year, and 3,473 sales and use tax changes, an average of 434 per year.

 WATCH: Minassian offers additional insight via a video interview.

 Since 1978, Vertex, Inc., has been a leading provider of tax technology and services, enabling companies of all sizes to realize the full strategic potential of the tax function by automating and integrating tax processes, while leveraging advanced and predictive analytics of tax data.
-Vertex provides cloud-based, on-premise, and hosted solutions that can be tailored to specific industries for every major line of tax, including income, sales and consumer use, value added and payroll.
-Headquartered in Pennsylvania, Vertex is a privately held company that employs over 850 professionals and serves companies across the globe
+Vertex provides cloud-based and on-premise solutions that can be tailored to specific industries for every major line of tax, including income, sales and consumer use, value added and payroll.
+Headquartered in Pennsylvania, and with offices worldwide, Vertex is a privately held company that employs over 900 professionals and serves companies across the globe.